The rhino framework

 Getting started

-After clicking Create Project, you’ll see the following output in the **Console*:**
+After clicking Create Project, rhino will set up our new app (and you should see something like the following output in the Console):

 The following package(s) will be updated in the lockfile: